 The main axis had determinate growth; the lateral axes were arranged in whorls

-P. timanica (Lepechina 1968)
+P. timanica †

-Lower Famennian (Upper Devonian) of Morocco has aerenchyma indicating that it lived in wetlands
+Lower Famennian (Upper Devonian) of Morocco

 Middle-Late Devonian (Frasnian)

-Small tree reconstructed with bulbous base
+Small tree (2-4 meters tall) with a bulbous base

 Lateral axes dichotomized several times dichotomous